Best Smart Smoke Detector Android Central 2020

 This smart smoke alarm gives you the option of having ADT professionally monitor your home (with service subscription).

 Smart and alert

 There are several different smart smoke detectors on the market for you to choose from.
 Many of these devices tend to be expensive, so you'll want to consider whether the conveniences offered by the smart detector makes the purchase worth it.
-As a minimum, you'll want something that can send you smartphone notifications, but I highly advocate for getting something that also features a visual cue and can be turned off remotely via an app.
+As a minimum, you'll want something that can send you smartphone notifications.
+Still, I highly advocate getting something that also features a visual cue and can be turned off remotely via an app.

 My highest recommendation is for the Nest Protect (2nd Gen), which gives vocal alerts, has a ring that changes color and sends phone notifications should it detect a problem.
 It will even tell you what the problem is and what room to find it in.
 It also works with several home automation services and devices, so you can link it to say your smart lights and have them turn on if a fire is detected.

 Rebecca Spear loves keeping up-to-date with the latest and greatest electronics.
 She is a life-long gamer and a writer who has written hundreds of online articles over the past four years.
 On any given day you'll find her drawing with her Wacom tablet, playing video games, or reading a good book.

 Jeramy Johnson is proud to help to Keep Austin Weird and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about Amazon products and services, he's defending his relationship with his side-chick Alexa to his family.
 You can follow him on Twitter at @jeramyutgw.